AquasTrade/aquastrade-contracts/docs/FEE_STRUCTURE.md

 # protocol fee structure, fee and reward distributions

-This document outlines various forms of fees present in the AquasTrade protocol.
+This document outlines various forms of fees present in the Aquas.Trade protocol.

 ## Fee structure